newtdes/newtdes.github.io/_pages/about.md

 Personal Activity
 ======
-* Finish a replication of paper (Re-)imag(in)ing Price Trends with Doris Yang, under the supervision of Prof. Don Noh.
+* (08/2024) Finish a partial replication of paper [(Re-)imag(in)ing Price Trends](https://economics.yale.edu/research/re-imagining-price-trends) with Doris Yang, under the supervision of Prof. Don Noh.
 Code and report will be posted soon!